Mets abandon baseball president search, to look for GM - WHIZ News

 On other topics:

 — Robinson Canó.
-The second baseman’s season-long suspension for performance-enhancing drugs relieves the Mets of $24 million in salary.
+The second baseman’s 162-game suspension for performance-enhancing drugs relieves the Mets of $24 million in salary next season.
 Cohen tweeted he would like to “spend it on players” but Alderson said “there’s an additional amount of money to be spent in 2021, which is already earmarked for ‘22 and ’23, so it’s not quite as easy as just an add-on.
 On the other hand, it does provide us some additional flexibility” financially and in roster space.
 As for deciding whether to release Canó after the suspension, Alderson said “it’s something that will entertain further down the road.”

 — Michael Conforto.
 The outfielder turns 28 in March and is eligible for free agency after next season.
 “At some point, I’m sure we will broach that topic and take their temperature and see where things stand, but right now those conversations have not taken place.”